Details

 -

-AboutChief Procrastination Officer, Keeper of The Keys to My Father's Flat, proud holder of a mediocre BSc.
+AboutChief Procrastination Officer, Keeper of The Keys to My Grandma's Flat, proud holder of a mediocre BSc.
 Analytical fundamentalist Manufactured: Budapest, 2001 Calories: 70,000 May contain traces of other viewpoints Matrix: @lbfalvy.matrix.org

 -